 In this situation, the City may hold a virtual public hearing on the proposed draft or amendment.
-The public notice advertising the 5-day public comment period shall also notify the public of the date of the virtual public hearing, information on how to view the virtual hearing, and information on how to participate in the virtual hearing.
-Prior to the virtual public hearing, staff will compile a summary of comments or views received, and a summary of any comments or views not accepted and the reasons why and present those at the virtual public hearing and attach them to the draft plan or amendment.
-The City Commission may accept the proposed plan or amendment, reject the proposed change or amendment, or make a modified change.
-Once authorized to do so by the City Commission, staff will submit the plan or amendment to HUD.
+The public notice advertising the 5-day public comment period, unless otherwise determined by HUD, shall also notify the public of the date of the virtual public hearing, information on how to view the virtual hearing, and information on how to participate in the virtual hearing.
+Prior to the virtual public hearing, staff will compile a summary of comments or views received, and a summary of any comments or views not accepted and the reasons why and present those at the virtual public hearing and attach them to the draft plan.
+Once authorized by City Commission, staff will submit the plan to HUD.